shaack/cm-chess/README.md

 - Has the same [API as chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md).
 - Uses chess.js (Thanks for this nice chess-library!)
-- Can handle history variants (ToDo, not implemented yet)
+- Can handle history variants
-- Can add Nags, Comments and Annotations (ToDo, not implemented yet)
+- Can add Nags, Comments and Annotations
 - Can export the whole PGN with variants and header (ToDo, not implemented yet)